Frequently Asked Questions

 Patient Services is available to assist students and parents with questions about charge inquiries.
 As a reminder, a student’s medical information, including billing, is confidential and a release may be necessary for University Health Services to discuss specific information.

-Students can receive a copy of their medical records by completing the Medical Records Release form.
+Students can receive a copy of their health records by completing the Health Records Release form.
 Please note that a processing fee may apply.

 The university views class attendance as an individual student responsibility.
 Students who are requesting an excused absence are expected to uphold the Aggie Honor Code and Student Conduct Code (See Rule 24).
 University Health Services medical clinicians follow Texas A&M University Student Rule 7, “Attendance,” regarding medically indicated absences from class.
 Students may receive a confirmation of their visit after an appointment with one of the University Health Services clinicians.
 Granting an excused absence falls within the purview of, and at the sole discretion of, the faculty.